 Students should have developed a substantial body of creative works before enrolling in this course.

-Admission by portfolio.
-The portfolio should contain 10-15 pages of your best fiction or creative non-fiction.
-Please email your portfolio to firstname.lastname@example.org by the first Tuesday of August (for a Fall semester offering) or by the first Monday of October (for a Winter semester offering).
+Portfolio Submission: the portfolio should contain 10-15 pages of your best fiction or creative non-fiction.
+Students should email their portfolio to firstname.lastname@example.org by the first Tuesday of August (for a Fall semester offering) or by the first Monday of October (for a Winter semester offering).